 10. Move to a Different State

 So far, we’ve only talked about federal taxes on Social Security income.
-However, 12 states currently tax Social Security benefits to one extent or another.
-Those states are Colorado, Connecticut, Kansas, Minnesota, Missouri, Montana, Nebraska, New Mexico, Rhode Island, Utah, Vermont, and West Virginia.
+However, nine states tax Social Security benefits to one extent or another in 2024.
+Those states are Colorado, Connecticut, Minnesota, Montana, New Mexico, Rhode Island, Utah, Vermont, and West Virginia.

 If you live in one of these states and are paying state income taxes on your Social Security benefits, consider moving to a different state—maybe even to a jurisdiction with no state income tax at all.
 Yes, that can be a big step.
 But if you’re thinking of relocating in retirement anyway, make sure you at least check out the state tax burden for retirees in the new state before packing your bags.